 The man on the front of the original dollar bill was Chase himself who did the honors of appointing his own likeness to the first “greenbacks” (named for the green ink used on the back, with black ink in front).

 Chase was a political rival of Lincoln who became part of his cabinet, oftentimes disagreeing with the president and threatening to quit on numerous occasions until Lincoln diffused the matter – usually with a joke.

 Gold and silver coins were popular, but at the onset of the Civil War, to help fund it, Congress authorized the issue of demand notes worth $5, $10 & $20.
 The notes could be redeemable by coin.
 The $1 bill soon followed.

 Chase contributed to the design of the new dollar bill and having presidential aspirations himself thought his image on its face would help the cause.
 The fact that he ran the Treasury Department was a strong argument for inclusion.

-Eventually Chase would be replaced by George Washington on the dollar bill.
+Eventually, Chase was replaced by George Washington on the dollar bill.